Diploma Programs

 Professional Membership

-• The AFA Professional Partnership candidate must sit for a proctored exam that consists of chart calculation within one year after completing the diploma program.
+• An AFA membership and sitting for a proctored exam that consists of chart calculation within one year after completing the diploma program AFA proctored exam is required.

 Chart your Course in Astrology today.